manuelinfosec/asm-ceaser-cipher/README.md

 # ASM Caesar Cipher Cryptography

-This program written in x86 Assembly encrypts and decrypts a message using the Caesar Cipher cryptography.
+This program written in x86 Assembly, encrypts and decrypts a message using Caesar Cipher cryptography.

 ## Compilation